Software-Improvement-Group/sigridci/docs/reference/analysis-scope-configuration.md

 ### Highlighting undesirable dependencies

 Architecture Quality allows you to mark certain dependencies as "undesirable", meaning they will be shown in red in [the architecture visualization](../capabilities/architecture-quality.md).
-You can indicate undesirable dependencies in the configuration:
+You can indicate undesirable dependencies in the configuration like so:

     architecture:
       enabled: true